-The AnimationEditor is a standalone tool, but a plugin also exists which will embed the tool into Glue.
-The AnimationEditor is a tool which simplifies the creation of AnimationChainList files (.achx files).
+The AnimationEditor is a tool which simplifies the creation and editing of AnimationChainList files (.achx files).

 Viewing the Plugin